Post by desertwoman on Sept 5, 2021 18:49:29 GMT -5

 Last year when COVID was just starting, I grew a lot, and gave fresh veg to neighbors.
 Since frost is rare here, I kept gardening through the winter too.
 But when the start of the 2021 season started, I needed a break.
 Other than flowers, I didn't grow as much veg this summer, and much of it was started late.
 Now that a few months have passed to refresh, I'm getting into it again...
 Just as many people are slowing down...
 As they say, timing is everything.

-Coastal Southern California, zone 10, avocado belt, still in a drought.
+Coastal Southern California, zone 10, avocado belt, El Nino is coming!

 I really enjoyed playing with the sunrise/sunset calendar and looking up lots of different places.
 Seasons are important for my mood and I don’t think I would enjoy living on an equatorial tropical island where every day was a very similar daylength and temperature.
 Change gives me something to look forward to, variation, avoids boredom, and helps minimize pests and diseases.